lilynolan/1701QCA-Assessment1/replicationproject/replication.md

 I decided to use a lemon because it seemed to be the least gross option from my kitchen.
 Here is me testing to see if the signal would travel through the lemon.
 ![Image](lemon.png)

-This was my favorite part of my project because I feel that it makes the interaction so much more interesting.
+This codeing was my favorite part of my project because I feel that it makes the interaction so much more interesting.
 By changing the code to make the sound arpeggiate it gives the project a bunch of different noises and the user is more entertained and engaged when using it.
 ![Image](arpegiator.png)